nicodemusnaisau/Churn-Prediction/README.md

 ## Churn Prediction

-train a machine learning model to predict which customers are likely to cancel their subscriptions in the near future
+Train a machine learning model to predict which customers are likely to cancel their subscriptions in the near future

 ---